intel/tsffs/README.md

 # TSFFS: Target Software Fuzzer For SIMICS

-CONFUSE is a snapshotting simulator, coverage-guided fuzzer built on Simics!
+TSFFS is a snapshotting simulator, coverage-guided fuzzer built on Simics!
 It lets you easily fuzz things that are traditionally challenging to fuzz, like UEFI applications, bootloaders, kernel modules, firmware, and the like.